-A copy of the Prospectus shall be filed with the Registrar of Companies, Kerala and Lakshadweep, in terms of section 56 and section 60 of the Act and other relevant provisions of the Companies Act, 2013 applicable as on the date of the Prospectus, along with the endorsed/certified copies of all requisite documents.
-For further details please refer to the section titled "Material Contracts and Documents for Inspection" beginning on page 358.
+A copy of the Prospectus shall be filed with the Registrar of Companies, Kerala and Lakshadweep, in terms of section 26 of the Companies Act, 2013, along with the endorsed/certified copies of all requisite documents.
+For further details please refer to the section titled "Material Contracts and Documents for Inspection" beginning on page 340.